Concorde operational history: Operating economics

-Special Flights to East Germany
+Special flights to East Germany

 Air France and Interflug shared the same office building in Paris in the 1980s.
 Due to their socialistic persuasions, both of them developed kinships for each other.
-The Air France staff proposed limited Concorde service to Leipzig during the Leipziger Buchmesse (Leipzig book fair), carrying the business people.
+The Air France staff proposed limited Concorde service to Leipzig during the Leipziger Buchmesse (Leipzig book fair), carrying business people.
 The East German government agreed to allow the Concorde flights to Leipzig and made the special accommodations for the “friendship flights”.
 Klaus Henkes, the deputy transport minister and the former general director of Interflug, was one of the most powerful East German governmental officials, and he made the quick arrangements and granted the special flight certificate for the Concorde flights within East Germany.

-The Yalta Conference of 1945 stipulated lot of restrictions about flying over East Germany to Berlin (West) from West Germany.
+The Yalta Conference of 1945 stipulated a lot of restrictions about flying over East Germany to Berlin (West) from West Germany.
 Additionally, the stipulations did not allow the Allies-designated airways such as Air France to divert from one of three corridors to other aeroports in East Germany.
-Instead, Concorde entered East Germany from Baltic Sea via Denmark.
+Instead, Concorde entered East Germany from the Baltic Sea via Denmark.

 Mr Henkes also allowed the Concorde to fly at Mach 1.5 over East Germany prior to arrival at Leipzig aeroport during its first flight as this specific route was designated as military flight practice with fighters flying at supersonic speed.
 The overland speed record by the passenger aeroplane over the European land remains unbroken to this day.

 About 30,000 to 40,000 East Germans showed up at and around the aeroport along with many employees stopping their jobs to witness the momentous event of first Concorde landing on 18 March 1986.

 Air France made the several flights during the Leipziger Buchmesse in the spring and autumn until 1990 while British Airways made a single return flight between London and Leipzig with its G-BOAF two days later on 20 March.
-Leipzig aeroport remained the only one in the Communist Bloc that served Concorde and only one in Germany that received the frequent Concorde flights.
+Leipzig aeroport remains the only one in the Communist Bloc that served Concorde and only one in Germany that received the frequent Concorde flights.